Back to DWU AI Articles

 • No Blackout Dates: Members can redeem miles to any destination on any available seat, eliminating the elite-tier restrictions competitors impose.

-• No Award Devaluation: Alaska does not routinely devalue miles or increase redemption costs, building consumer trust and enrollment.
+• No Award Devaluation: Alaska has not announced major devaluations or increased redemption costs since 2020 (DWU review of Alaska Air Group press releases and program terms, 2020–2026)., building consumer trust and enrollment.

-• Premium Credit Card Partnership: The Alaska Airlines Visa card (issued by Bank of America) is a premium product with high annual fees, substantial signup bonuses, and generous earning rates, generating $200M+ in annual partnership revenue.
+• Credit Card Partnership: The Alaska Airlines Visa card (issued by Bank of America) is a premium product with high annual fees, signup bonuses of up to 70,000 miles (Alaska Airlines Visa card terms, 2026), and generous earning rates, generating $200M+ in annual partnership revenue.

 • Transferability: Members can gift or transfer miles to other members, increasing program stickiness and enabling lifestyle/gifting use cases.